AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

     caption: "Image credit: [starline](https://www.freepik.com/starline)"
 ---

 In the [previous blog](https://antonsruberts.github.io/graph/label_propagation/) we saw how the graph structure can be used in classification via label propagation.
 It was similar to averaging label information from the node neighbours which is quite a naive approach, though effective.
 There is another way to extract the structural information from the graph - node embeddings.
 If you've ever worked with NLP, you'll know what I'm talking about.
-We want to represent the nodes in the n-dimensional vector form that reflects the structural properties of the graph.
+We want to represent the nodes in the n-dimensional vector form that reflects the neighbourhood and proximity properties of the graph.
 Sounds like a mouthful, so let's take a quick look at the example below.
 You can find all the code in [this notebook](https://github.com/AntonsRuberts/graph_ml/blob/main/Facebook%20-%20DeepWalk%20and%20Node2Vec.ipynb)

+Below we'll do a deep dive into DeepWalk and Node2Vec and a large portion of the code was taken from `karateclub`'s source code.
+You can read the [package's documentation](https://karateclub.readthedocs.io/en/latest/modules/root.html#neighbourhood-based-node-embedding), they did a fantastic job implemneting all of these models.
+Don't forget to start the [github repo](https://github.com/benedekrozemberczki/karateclub) as well!

 ### Karate Club Example
 We are going to use the famous Zachary's karate club dataset which comes with `NetworkX` package and `karateclub`'s implementation of the DeepWalk algorithm.
 Each student in the graph belongs to 1 of the 2 karate clubs - Officer or Mr. Hi.